tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 Execute `machine-stats` in your current working directory, and save the result to a `json` file of your choice.

-This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for taking a single snapshot of your machines to then upload from your online server to Tidal Migrations Platform.
+This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for taking a single snapshot of your machines to then upload from your online server to Tidal Platform.

     $ machine-stats > <path-to-result-file>

-On an online server with `tidal tools` installed, you can upload this result file to Tidal Migrations Platform with the following command.
+On an online server with `tidal tools` installed, you can upload this result file to Tidal Platform with the following command.

     $ tidal sync servers <path-to-result-file>